The Campbellsville Review

 The Editorial Board invites submissions from faculty, university staff, upper class and graduate students, alumni, and visiting lecturers who are researching and/or writing on topics of interest to them.
 Articles and essays must be scholarly in approach and reviews must relate to topics that can be useful in teaching or informing knowledge in one or several disciplines.
 The Review publishes works across disciplines.
 It chronicles the ongoing scholarship of the CU community.
 It is also a way in which the CU community can share resources and ideas about teaching.
 The CR is published biennially under the auspices of the Office of Academic Affairs.

 The eighth volume of The Campbellsville Review, the scholarly journal of Campbellsville University’s faculty, staff, and friends, has just been published.
-This issue includes lectures given by visiting speakers in connection with the annual Baptist Heritage and Christians for Biblical Equality Lecture Series.
-Articles on Baptist affiliated universities and on the literary art of two post-World War II women by Dwayne Howell and Justy Engle, respectively, are in this issue as are addresses by Dr. E. Bruce Heilman, John Chowning, and Dr. Shawn Williams.
-A listing of published works by faculty in the previous two years are also included.
-Free copies can be picked at the office of Dr. Glen Taul, Montgomery Library, on the campus, or requested from Dr. Taul via e-mail: [email protected]; mail: Montgomery Library, Campbellsville University, UPO 813, Campbellsville, KY 42718; or telephone: 270 789 5390.
+This issue includes articles, lectures, and reviews of film and books from 2015-2016.
+Lectures by visiting speakers on Baptist Heritage and Christians for Biblical Equality begin the volume.
+Articles revisiting the concept of Baptist affiliated universities and exploring the literary art of two post-World War II women by Dwayne Howell and Justy Engle, respectively, are in this issue as are essays by Wesley Roberts about the university’s unique keyboard collection and by Edwin Pavy, Jr., who explores how cultural bias influences the selection of choral repertoires in Kentucky public schools.
+Robert Doty remembers his 1995 mission trip to Cuba, and in their addresses, E. Bruce Heilman inspired the 2015 graduating class, John Chowning delivered an inspirational devotion about CU’s future, and Shawn Williams commented on Christians’ civic responsibilities.
+A listing of published works by faculty in the previous two years is also included.
+Free copies are available at the office of Glen Taul, Montgomery Library, on the campus, or requested from Taul via e-mail: firstname.lastname@example.org; mail: Montgomery Library, Campbellsville University, UPO 813, Campbellsville, KY 42718; or telephone: 270 789 5390.

 Volume nine of The Campbellsville Review is scheduled to be published in 2018.